North Carolina Fisheries

 The United States was the world’s fourth largest seafood exporter and the largest importer of seafood by value in 2016, according to the Food and Agricultural Organization of the United Nations.
 China was the world’s largest exporter.

-Also, in 2017, the value of processed seafood products in the U.S. was over $10 billion.
-The primary items produced were canned seafood (mainly tuna and sardines), fresh and frozen fillets and steaks, breaded fish portions, and breaded shrimp.
+Also, in 2019, the value of processed seafood products in the U.S. was over $11 billion.
+The primary items produced were canned seafood (salmon, tuna, clams, oysters and shrimp), fresh and frozen fillets and steaks, breaded fish portions, and breaded shrimp.

 Other popular species are pangasius — a freshwater fish imported from Asia and often used in fish and chips — as well as cod, crab, catfish and clams.